grafana/mimir/tutorials/play-with-grafana-mimir/README.md

 # Play with Grafana Mimir

-Grafana Mimir is a distributed, horizontally scalable and highly available long term storage for [Prometheus](https://prometheus.io).
+Grafana Mimir is a distributed, horizontally scalable, and highly available long term storage for [Prometheus](https://prometheus.io).

 In this tutorial, you'll: